Northfield_id

 Dan is a director of the American Computer Foundation, and formerly served on the industry liaison committee of the Department of Statistics and Actuarial Sciences at New Jersey Institute of Technology.
 He continues his more than twenty years of service as a judge in the Moskowitz Prize competition, given by the University of California at Berkeley for excellence in academic research on socially responsible investing.

 Dan has a long list of publications including books, book chapters and research papers in professional journals such as Financial Analyst Journal, Quantitative Finance and Journal of Investing.
-In 2017, he was named co-editor of the Journal of Asset Management
+In 2017, he was named co-editor of the Journal of Asset Management.

 If you want to attend, register now.
 When your registration is approved, you'll receive an invitation to join the webinar.